jonathaneeckhout/jdungeon3d/design/GameMechanics.md

 * When moving the camera the cursor is considered to be in the center of the screen, allowing you to "aim" at objects with the camera to select them.
 This makes it impossible to move the cursor towards HUD elements and is reliant on key binds.
 * When moving the cursor, the camera remains stationary.
 But you can select anything within your field of view.

   A button can be used to temporarily invert the behavior.

-#### Mouse Control Schemes:
-There are different schemes to choose from for player comfort.
-* **RTS scheme:**
-	* Mouse movement moves the cursor.
-	* The player faces the last direction it was moving towards or its current target.
-	* A separate button may be used to select a facing without moving.
-* **Shooter scheme:**
-	* Mouse movement rotates the camera.
-	* The player always faces away from the camera.
-* **Adventure scheme:**
-	* Mouse movement rotates the camera.
+By default, the mouse moves the camera.
-	* The player faces whichever direction was last pressed (relative to the camera position) or its current target.

 ## Combat